"Troubleshooting and Solutions for Addressing Voltage Drop Challenges in Inverter Circuits

 Analysing an Inverter Output Voltage Based on PWM

-The power mosfets are already operating with a 50% duty cycle from the main oscillator, as was previously discussed.
-Now assume we apply a PWM chopping across the gates of the power mosfets, say at a rate of 50% duty cycle.
+The power MOSFETs are already operating with a 50% duty cycle from the main oscillator, as was previously discussed.
+Now assume we apply a PWM chopping across the gates of the power MOSFETs, say at a rate of 50% duty cycle.

 We must simultaneously address two parameters in order to resolve this problem:

-Using PWM chopping, we must ensure that the transformer winding matches the average voltage value given by the source,
+Using PWM chopping, we must ensure that the transformer winding matches the average voltage value given by the source.

 so that the output AC does not decrease when under load, and the current of the winding must be specified properly.

 Consider the case in the example above where the addition of a 50% PWM reduced the input to the winding's rating to 3V.
-To reinforce and address this situation, we must guarantee that the winding of the trafo is rated at 3V as well.
-The transformer in this instance must therefore be rated at 3-0-3V.
+To reinforce and address this situation, we must guarantee that the winding of the trafo is rated at 3 V as well.
+The transformer in this instance must therefore be rated at 3-0-3 V.

 Current Transformer Specifications

-Always keep in mind that in these circumstances, if the output voltage is measured without a load, one may observe an unnatural increase in the output voltage value that may appear to be greater than 600V.
-The fact that the peak is always 12V even if the average value produced across the mosfets is 3V may explain why this occurs.
+Always keep in mind that in these circumstances, if the output voltage is measured without a load, one may observe an unnatural increase in the output voltage value that may appear to be greater than 600 V. The fact that the peak is always 12V even if the average value produced across the MOSFETs is 3V may explain why this occurs.

 However, if you chance to notice this high voltage without a load attached, there is no need to be concerned because as soon as a load is connected, the voltage will instantly drop to 220V.

-Having said that, if consumers find it unsettling to observe such elevated voltage levels without a load, this can be fixed by additionally implementing an output voltage regulator circuit, which I have already covered in one of my earlier postings and which you can equally successfully utilise with this idea.
+Having said that, if consumers find it unsettling to observe such elevated voltage levels without a load, this can be fixed by additionally implementing an output voltage regulator circuit, which I have already covered in one of my earlier postings and which you can equally successfully utilize with this idea.

-As an alternative, you can neutralise the rising voltage display by connecting a 0.45uF/600V capacitor across the output or any capacitor with a rating similar to that.
+As an alternative, you can neutralize the rising voltage display by connecting a 0.45uF/600V capacitor across the output or any capacitor with a rating similar to that.
 This will also help to filter out the PWMs and provide a sine wave with a gradually increasing frequency.

 The Important Issue